 Yamaha just announced their newest stage pianos, the Yamaha CP88 and CP73.
 I believe they did they intentionally for the world-famous NAMM music conference.
-Nevertheless, I was so excited about this that I decided to watch every initial video of it on Youtube.

 I was surprised to see them come out with another stage piano so soon as they recently came out with the Yamaha P-515.
 You can check my review out for that at the link.

 This is something that every serious pianist will be asking about.
 I realize that I already mentioned that the bed is fantastic, but I want to explain why.
 I think wooden keys just feel so much more realistic than other synthetic based keys.
 I also think they feel heavier to the finger, which definitely works with the action that the keys have.

 Note: The CP88 has hammer grade action keys.
 This means that the keys play as close to an acoustic piano that they possibly can.
 The lower register are weighted and have a little bit more resistance than the higher keys.

 The tops of the keys are synthetic ebony and ivory and they are porous.
 This is supposed to make the keys have a little bit more grip to them.
 I have noticed this with some Yamaha Digital pianos and it’s always something that I really enjoy.

 The keys are heavy in the low end and light in the high end, just like a normal piano.
 This allows you to be more dynamic when playing expressively or playing pieces that require dynamics.

 Are you looking for a bench with extra storage for your keyboard?
 I just did an article on my favorite piano benches that you can check out here.